Chern-Simons Holography: Boundary Conditions, Contractions and Double Extensions for a Journey Beyond Anti-de Sitter

 I am pleased to thank Jan Rosseel for fruitful collaborations and for introducing me to double extensions which play a fundamental role in this work.
 Also his valuable advise concerning social aspects of theoretical physics is very much appreciated.

-During my studies a had the honor to co-supervise works of Veronika Breunhölder and Raphaela Wutte.
+During my studies I had the honor to co-supervise works of Veronika Breunhölder and Raphaela Wutte.
 This was an experience that I hope was as valuable for them as it was for me.

-Of course the interesting and entertaining discussions with Hern\'an Gonz\'alez, Iva Lovrekovic, Wout Merbis, and Max Riegler should not be unmentioned.
+Of course the interesting and entertaining discussions with Hernán Gon\-zález, Iva Lovrekovic, Wout Merbis, and Max Riegler should not be unmentioned.

 I would like to thank Hamid Afshar, Martin Ammon, Arjun Bagchi, Eric Bergshoeff, St\'ephane Detournay, Alfredo Perez, Soo-Jong Rey, David Tempo, and Ricardo Troncoso for rewarding and delightful collaborations.